ashok2009it/indigital_interns/README.md

 1. Make sure your operating system is supported by Docker.
 2. Install Docker engine by following the official Docker documentation for your operating system.
-Install Docker CLI.
+3. Install Docker CLI.
-3. Install Docker Compose by following the official Docker Compose documentation.
+4. Install Docker Compose by following the official Docker Compose documentation.
-4. Familiarize yourself with Docker concepts by reading the official Docker documentation.
+5. Familiarize yourself with Docker concepts by reading the official Docker documentation.

+# Steps to setup application with docker

+1. Run docker application in your mechine.
+2. Open terminals from application directory
+3. Pull latest code from the repo
+4. Make sure stop all existing running containers on your docker
+5. Run `docker-compose up --build` command from terminals
+6. From next time simply run `docker-compose up` command to start all container
+7. Run `docker-compose down` to stop/remove all containers

 # Here are some basic Docker commands: